How Many Countries Don’t Use the Metric System

 3.3.
 Malaysia

-Malaysia too, has adopted the metric system however, you’ll often find the use of Malay measurement units, especially in old, traditional bazaars.
+Malaysia has adopted the metric system; however, you’ll often find the use of Malay measurement units, especially in old, traditional bazaars.
 And there’s a significant use of the imperial system as well.

 Conclusion

-As we took a look at how many countries don’t use the metric system, we realized that there are very few countries in the whole world that have not adopted the international system of units.
-While the metric system has taken over a majority of the world, it hasn’t 100% consumed the world.
-We read about the three countries falling under the category of how many countries don’t use the metric system.
+We realized that very few countries have adopted the international system of units.
+While the metric system has taken over most of the world, it hasn’t 100% consumed the world.

-There are still some countries, which use the imperial system of measurement or other non-metric units of measurement, which fall under the list of how many countries don’t use the metric system or a large chunk of countries use a mixed system for measurements.
-The reason for this is mainly that adopting new units for measurement can prove to be very difficult for a large group of people and it could prove to be costly to switch for various industries.
+Some countries still use the imperial system of measurement or other non-metric units of measurement, and many countries use a mixed system for measurements.
+The reason for this is mainly that adopting new measurement units can be very difficult for a large group of people, and it could prove costly to switch for various industries.